Mead Road, Gloucester, Gloucestershire, GL4 5YS

 Here at Abbeymead Primary School, we believe that our children are the most important people and we endeavour to give all children lots of opportunities to share their ideas and opinions and play an active role in the decisions that affect their learning and well-being.

-We have lots of ways that the children can do this formally, such as through the Learning Forum, Inclusion Leaders, Play Leaders and pupil conferencing.
+We have lots of ways that the children can do this formally, such as through the Learning Forum, Inclusion Leaders, Play Leaders, Digital leaders and pupil conferencing.
 However we also work hard to create an ethos that allows the children to regularly share their opinions in an informal way through conversations in class, assemblies and 1:1 conversations with all school staff.

 Learning Forum Monitoring Activities